Tie Dye Basics

 Jessi Highet studied textiles and clothing, along with everything else she could manage to study at Parsons.
 She has been teaching children’s art classes for over 10 years and started teaching art to adults five years ago.
 She works as a stylist, window display creator, and textile artist.
 When she's not working, she's usually out finding something to tinker with, tediously stitch together, or throw in a dye bath.

-The idea if tie-dying probably evokes memories of grade school parties learning the classic spiral and dousing a white shirt with as many colors as you can find.
+The idea of tie-dyeing probably evokes memories of grade school parties learning the classic spiral and dousing a white shirt with as many colors as you can find.

 This class is very different from children's tie-dye but still just as fun!
 Here, we will explore five different methods of folding, twisting, and binding to create specific patterns on our dye-ables.